 5.2.
 Pre-migration checklist

-To ensure successful migration, we recommend that you follow the checklist.
+To ensure a successful migration, we recommend that you follow the checklist.

 5.3.
 Security Pre-requisites